blahosyl/enlightened-publishing/README.md

 The colour scheme was designed to ensure sufficient contrast for legibility, and modified where necessary to ensure that color combinations meet [WCAG AAA](https://ialabs.ie/what-is-the-difference-between-wcag-a-aa-and-aaa/) standards (see the [Accessibility testing](#accessibility-testing) section for more detail).

-The font choices verge on the conservative side, prioritising legibility over excentricity.
+The font choices verge on the conservative side, prioritising legibility over eccentricity.

 External links open in a new tab.